 We enthusiastically invite you to take part!

 The Vineland Herb Garden is located on Vineland School Rd., next to the Superintendent’s Office.
 The Garden Master is Joe Bean.
-In the case of the herb garden, we sell sponsorships for $20 to cover expenses for each raised bed.
+In the case of the herb garden, we sell sponsorships for $50, $40, and $20 to cover expenses for each raised bed.
 The Garden Master handles most of the planting and maintenance, but people in the community are welcome to work in the beds whenever they have the time and interest.
 Also, people in the community can share in the harvest.
 Anyone in the community may stop by for herbs whenever they are in season, including local restaurants who would like to use the fresh herbs in their culinary pursuits.

 This year we have twenty raised beds in the herb garden.
 Joe Bean, our Garden Master, has done a superb job with the gardens.
 The herbs and other plants he is growing include lemon basil, basil, garlic, chives, raspberries, mint, catmint, epazote, lovage, oregano, horseradish, curly parsley, flat leaf parsley, Italian parsley, lemon grass, echinacea, sorrel, sage, strawberries, fennel, tarragon, cilantro, coriander, blackberries, caraway, chamomile, dill, Italian peppers, lavender, yellow pear, marjoram, jalapeno peppers, Greek basil, grape tomato, rosemary, savory, lemon verbena, thyme, spearmint, and peppermint.
 There are also three fruit trees in the garden, including two apple and one peach.